 My favorite adventure was living in New York City for 2 months, grateful that I had a job that allowed me to do just that.
-But these were also the years where I *ahem* fell in love, and decided it’s time to settle down.
+But this was also the time when I knew without a doubt that it was time to settle down.
 (Stay with me, I have a point!)

 2011.
 I crossed over.
 Somehow, I found something I was more passionate about than my career: starting a family.

 My then-boyfriend and I got married, deciding to settle down in Manila.
 We also decided that he’s going back to school to take up Nursing.
 Which means, we were all set to become a one-income household for the first few years of our marriage.
 I accepted a new corporate job (my designation was Digital Marketing Manager for a hotel-management company), my husband studied, and we were doing quite well until…

 We found out we were pregnant with twins—the greatest surprise of our lives!

 Becoming a mother was the ultimate game-changer for this workaholic, dream-chasing, career-driven person that I am.

 Life was never the same since.
 Suddenly, finding a remote job was not anymore an option but a necessity.